 What should I pack for my trip to China?
 Whether you’re an experienced traveler or this is your first time going overseas, it helps to know what is and isn’t available in a country like China so you can pack accordingly.
 Overpacking is a burden and under-packing is terribly uncomfortable.
 I’d like to share with you the packing checklist I use for China.

-I don’t want to point out the obvious for you here (i.e. should you bring your camera?) but I do want to share a few things that most travelers to China tend to overlook.
+I don’t want to point out the obvious for you here (i.e. should you bring a travel-specific camera?) but I do want to share a few things that most travelers to China tend to overlook.
 There’s a big difference between traveling to Beijing or heading off into the mountain villages of Sichuan.
 What you pack will be different as well.

 As you’re packing your bag or suitcase for the journey, carefully read through my suggestions below and plan accordingly.
 Based on the 10 years I’ve been traveling and living in China, I think you’ll be glad you did.